-Area D - Stage 1 Watering Restrictions in Effect until July 1
+Area D - Stage 2 Watering Restrictions in Effect July 1 - Sept 1/21

 The Strathcona Regional District owns and maintains the Electoral Area D Water Service which provides high quality drinking water to approximately 1,135 homes and businesses from the Jubilee Parkway to York Road.
 The majority of these services are for residential properties.
 The distribution network consists of 29.3 kilometers of water main, 110 hydrants, 340 valves, and pressure reducing valves at McGimpsey Road and Storrie Creek.